minhquangvo1109/UniversalVariable/README.md

     			// productCategory: String - The category of the product that has been sold.
                 productCategory: "Clothing",

+				// productSubCategory: String - The sub-category of the product that is in the basket
+    			productSubCategory: "Men's Clothing",

-    			// productUnitPrice: Number - A number with the cost of a single unit of the item being sold.
+    			// productUnitPrice: Number - A number with the cost of a single unit of the item being
+				// sold.
                 productUnitPrice: 13.30,

     			// quantity: Number - The number of units being sold.
                 quantity: 1,

-    			// salePrice: Number - The price of the item taking into account any sales due to vouchers, or special circumstances.
+    			// salePrice: Number - The price of the item taking into account any sales due to
+				// vouchers, or special circumstances.
-                saleAmount: 12.30
+                salePrice: 12.30

-                // voucher: Number - The voucher code entered (only necessary if different from transaction)
+                // voucher: Number - The voucher code entered (only necessary if different from
+				// transaction)
     			voucher: "MYVOUCHER"
 			},
 			{